Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Experiment

 \subsection{Image Generation with Few Labels}

+We show that diffusion models with a few labels can generate realistic and semantically accurate images.
+In particular, DPT achieves better results than semi-supervised methods on ImageNet $128 \times 128$ and comparable results to supervised methods on both ImageNet $256 \times 256$ and $512 \times 512$.

+We evaluate semi-supervised generation performance of DPT on \textbf{ImageNet $\mathbf{128\bm{\times}128}$}, as shown in Tab.~\ref{tab:sota_more_generation_128}.
+In particular, DPT with only $<0.1\%$ labels outperforms the SOTA semi-supervised generative model S$^3$GAN~\citep{luvcic2019high} with 20$\%$ labels (FID 4.59 vs. 7.7), suggesting DPT has superior label efficiency.

-\textbf{Classifier Benefits Generation.} Tab.~\ref{tab:sota_more_generation} compares DPT with state-of-the-art generative models on the ImageNet $256 \times 256$ generation benchmark quantitatively.
-We construct very competitive baselines based on diffusion models with U-ViT~\cite{bao2022all}.
-According to Tab.~\ref{tab:sota_more_generation}, our supervised baseline achieves a state-of-the-art FID of 3.31 in diffusion models.
-Our unsupervised baseline achieves an FID of 27.99.
-DPT and both baselines employ exactly the same model architectures and hyperparameters.
-Leveraging the pseudo labels predicted by the strong semi-supervised learner~\cite{assran2022masked}, DPT with few labels improves the unconditional baseline significantly and is even comparable to the supervised baseline under all metrics.
-In particular, with only two labels per class, DPT improves the FID of the unsupervised baseline by 24.55 and is comparable to the supervised baseline with a gap of 0.13 (see the parentheses following the FID results of DPT in Tab.~\ref{tab:sota_more_generation}).
-Moreover, \emph{with five (i.e., $<$ 0.4\%) labels per class, DPT achieves an FID of 3.37, outperforming strong supervised diffusion models including IDDPM~\cite{nichol2021improved}, CDM~\cite{ho2022cascaded}, ADM~\cite{dhariwal2021diffusion} and LDM~\cite{rombach2022high}}.
+In Tab.~\ref{tab:sota_more_generation}, we compare DPT with state-of-the-art generative models on \textbf{ImageNet $\mathbf{256\bm{\times}256}$}.
+We construct highly competitive baselines based on diffusion models with U-ViT-Large~\citep{bao2022all}.
+According to Tab.~\ref{tab:sota_more_generation}, our supervised and unsupervised baselines achieve an FID of 3.31 and 27.99, respectively.
+Leveraging the pseudo-labels predicted by the strong semi-supervised learner~\citep{assran2022masked}, DPT with few labels improves the unconditional baseline significantly and is even comparable to the supervised baseline under all metrics.
+In particular, \emph{with only two labels} per class, DPT improves the FID of the unsupervised baseline by 24.55 and is comparable to the supervised baseline with a gap of 0.13.
+Moreover, we also construct more competitive baselines based on U-ViT-Huge to advance DPT. \emph{With one (i.e., $<$ 0.1\%) label per class}, our more powerful DPT achieves an FID of 3.08, outperforming strong supervised diffusion models including IDDPM~\citep{nichol2021improved}, CDM~\citep{ho2022cascaded}, ADM~\citep{dhariwal2021diffusion} and LDM~\citep{rombach2022high}.
+Additionally, with 1\% labels, DPT achieves an FID of 2.42, comparable to the state-of-the-art supervised diffusion model~\citep{peebles2022scalable}.
+Lastly, DPT with few labels performs comparably to the fully supervised baseline under the $\text{FID}_{\text{CLIP}}$ metric, which suggests that DPT can generate high-quality samples and does not achieve a lower FID solely due to better Top-N alignment.